Our verdict

 Firmness with a purpose

-A group of shoe experts found the Guide 16’s PWRRUN foam to be “one of the softer midsoles in the genre.”
-But make no mistake—in the stability ‘genre’, midsoles are bound to be on the firm end, and this shoe is no exception.
+We found the Guide 16’s PWRRUN foam to be one of the softest among stability shoes.
+But make no mistake—stability shoes are bound to be on the firm side!
 For comparison, the Asics Gel Kayano 29 is exactly as soft.

-We tested the foam in our lab and we can confirm that it's soft.
-To be exact, it's 24% softer than most shoes we tested.
+We tested the Guide's foam in our lab and we can confirm that it's soft.
+To be exact, it's 20% softer than the average road running shoe.

 We measured the stack height at the heel and we found that it is 32.6 mm, which is close to the average of 33.2 mm.
 We did the same with the forefoot and received 24.8 mm.
 Again, very close to the average of all running shoes we've tested (24.5 mm).